 Further, with these types of studies, there are uncertainties around extrapolating from individuals with special genetic-makeups to the general population.
 As well, the groups can be heterogeneous, with many genes and mutations – for example, at least 4 genes and over a thousand different mutations have been identified in FH and we cannot say what all of these are going to do.

-It is a measure of the weakness of the cholesterol hypothesis that advocates need to reach for studies of this kind for support.
+It is a measure of the weakness of the cholesterol hypothesis that advocates need studies of this kind for support.

 Is there an association between blood cholesterol and arterial plaque?